Will Delashaw didn’t have to die.

 – Kendall Dunson, On-the-job Injury Lawyer

-If you are representing a client who has suffered lung injuries after being exposed to a chemical or gas while working at Daikin’s Decatur plant, we can help.
-It’s important to have an experienced industrial accident lawyer on your side to help you recover the most for your client.
+If you are representing a client who has suffered lung injuries after being exposed to a chemical or gas while working at Daikin’s Decatur, AL plant, we can help.
+It’s important to have an experienced industrial accident lawyer on your side to help you recover the most for your client when dealing with chemical and toxic exposure lawsuits.

 “The facts speak for themselves,” Dunson says.
 “You have multiple incidents that refer to a mystery gas that is injuring and killing people.
 This shouldn’t have happened again.”